fioprotocol/fips/fip-3.md

 Will be provided in a later stage of the FIP.

 ## Backwards compatibility
+It is anticipated that both public (existing) and private FIO Addresses will cooexist simultenously indefinitely.
+It's also likely that some wallets would not implement the enhanced privacy features.

-To support backwards compatibility, every FIO Address will elect a privacy option as follows:
+Every FIO Address will elect a privacy option as follows:
 * 0 - FIO Address is public
 * 1 - FIO Address is private and FIO Requests to public FIO Addresses are allowed
 * 2 - FIO Address is private and FIO Requests to public FIO Addresses are not allowed